awsdocs/iam-user-guide/doc_source/id_credentials_passwords_user-change-own.md

 1. For **Current password**, enter your current password\.
 Enter a new password for **New password** and **Confirm new password**\.
 Then choose **Change password**\.
 **Note**
-If the account has a password policy, the new password must meet the requirements of that policy\.
+The new password must meet the requirements of the account password policy\.
 For more information, see [Setting an account password policy for IAM users](id_credentials_passwords_account-policy.md)\.

 ## How IAM users change their own password \(AWS CLI or AWS API\)<a name="ManagingUserPwdSelf-CLIAPI"></a>